Surya54p/surya54p/README.md

 ### 🧩 What I Care About
 - Clean & readable code
 - Communication over instinc
-- Building things that actually work
+- Solve problems over hiding it

 ---